alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Is it not necessary for E2ESM to offer Digital Rights Management

-Integrity of Participation, which restricts access of a message's PCASM to its fixed set of participants, obviously does not apply to content that is copied as a "fresh string of bits" and resubmitted by a participant sent as a new message to a new, "current" set of participants.
+Integrity of Participation, which restricts access of a message's PCASM to its fixed set of participants, obviously does not apply to content that is copied by one of its participants as a "fresh string of bits" that is sent as a new message to a new "current" set of participants.

-Less obviously an E2ESM solution **MAY** enable message "forwarding", or "replying", or "quoting", where a participant may freshly send older object references and keys that permit "current" participants to access PCASM from which they were previously excluded.
+Less obviously an E2ESM solution **MAY** enable message "forwarding", or "replying", or "quoting", where a message's participant may freshly send the message's object references and keys to enable "new, current" participants to access PCASM from which they were previously excluded.

 Per the definition of "backdoor" this is considered application functionality requiring "intentional action" of a message's participant - nearly equivalent to forwarding the content as a "fresh string